rob3rt-keating/Q/README.md

 # Q

-Q is a Python web application designed to help you practice for the AZ-900 exam.@Spider1
+Q is a Python web application designed to help you practice for the AZ-900 exam.

 ### Features